AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 The AEA uses the openICPSR platform for replication packages.
 The platform allows users to download complete "deposits", or only subdirectories thereof.
 However, deposits of replication packages at other trusted repositories are also accepted, as long as they satisfy the requirements described here.

-> Users should not upload ZIP packages as files - rather, ZIP files can be used to structure code and data, but should be unzipped on the platform ("import from ZIP").
+> Users must not upload ZIP packages as files - rather, ZIP files can be used to structure code and data, but should be unzipped on the platform ("import from ZIP").
+The exception is when there are [more than 1,000 files in the repository](#structure-in-the-presence-of-more-than-1000-files).

 The code and data should run as downloaded from the repository, without further manual modifications (creating empty subdirectories programmatically is acceptable).
 Because code tends to be small, but data can be large, we strongly advise to not commingle data and code - interested researchers can download  the code directory by itself if they wish, without also downloading a potentially very large data directory.